 Sport models can be fitted with the Tech Package which adds a navigation system with seven-inch display, a 360-watt premium audio system Hyundai's Blue Link telematics system and Blue Link Connected Care.

 The Limited builds on the SE with Preferred Package's features with leather upholstery, heated rear seats, Hyundai's Blue Link telematics service, front LED accent lights, LED taillights and 17-inch wheels.

-Optional on the Limited is the Limited Technology Package, which adds a navigation system with seven-inch display, a 360-watt premium audio system, dual-zone automatic climate control, auto on/off headlights and a proximity key entry with electronic push-button start and an immobilizer.
+Optional on the Limited is the Limited Equipment Package which adds a navigation system with seven-inch display, a 360-watt premium audio system, dual-zone automatic climate control, auto on/off headlights and a proximity key entry with electronic push-button start and an immobilizer.

 All Elantra models come standard with dual front, front side and side curtain airbags in addition to traction and stability control systems, electronic brake-force distribution and brake assist.

 Car shoppers looking at the Elantra should also check out the sporty Ford Focus sedan, the dated but indestructible Toyota Corolla and the Americanized Volkswagen Jetta.